Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/10-html5/02-page.md

 </div>

-<span class="label label-info">NOTE:</span> This is not yet supported on all browsers (i.e. Safari), so it may be necessary to also include other types of form validation (Such as with JavaScript).
+<span class="label label-info">NOTE:</span> This type of validation may not be supported on all browsers (i.e. Safari), so it may be necessary to include other types of form validation (for example - JavaScript).